darpin/darpinresume/preferences.md

 multiple monitors (using kvm-like switches between machines), a HyperX Quadcast standalone microphone, and I always have my camera on in meetings.

-I feel I am way more productive working remotely.
+I do feel I am more productive working remotely.
+To me, engineering is as much a thought-process as a do-process.
+When I get to a point where I need to think about how to solve an issue at hand, if I'm remote, I can take an uninterrupted break from the keyboard and monitor and work through the thoughts without the distractions of an office environment.

 I tend to call going home, "going into the other room".